Tyneham Village in Dorset has been deserted for over 60 years, since the second world war.

 BOOK EARLY FOR 2014 01305 782083

-SORRY WE DO NOT TAKE ON LINE BOOKINGS
+SORRY WE HAVE NO FACILITIES FOR ON LINE BOOKINGS

-PLEASE PHONE OR EMAIL FOR MORE DETAILS THANK YOU
+PLEASE PHONE OR EMAIL FOR MORE DETAILS AND BOOKINGS THANK YOU

 ALL INCLUDE FREE GARAGE PARKING, FREE FAST WIFI THROUGHOUT THE HOTEL